LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 27th Sunday in Ordinary Time - A Culture of Life

 The limitations of life are everywhere around us.
 They enter into the lives of the young and the healthy, creating an atmosphere of resentment and frustration.
 They enter into the lives of the sick and suffering, the poor and the hungering, spawning a sense of hopelessness and despair.
 They come into our own lives and unsettle us and our plans for the future.
-We protest against these limitations and the restrictions they place upon us.
-Our protest is real and becomes significant because we experience it first-hand - either in our own lives or in those of someone dear and close to us.
+We all protest against these limitations and the restrictions they place upon us.
+Our protest is real and becomes significant because we experience it first-hand.

 26th Sunday in Ordinary Time - Belonging to Christ